 Save the Lakes for the Wildlife

-Boating, flotation devices, fishing and ice skating are prohibited on all lakes and streams on the Ranch, with the exception of Phalarope Lake, on which fly fishing and boating are allowed.
+Boating, flotation devices, fishing and ice skating are prohibited on all lakes and streams on the Ranch, with the exception of Phalarope Lake, on which catch and release fly fishing and boating are allowed.
+Barbless hooks and licenses are required.
 Swimming or wading is prohibited in any lake or stream.

 Catch & Release Fly Fishing